shannonjohnstone/learning-algorithms-in-javascript/README.md

 # learning-algorithms-in-javascript
-A repository for learning algorithms
+This is a repository for learning all things related to algorithms in JavaScript.